callerc1/dotfiles-old/README.md

 The installation step requires the [XCode Command Line Tools](https://developer.apple.com/downloads), although you *should* be prompted to install these if you don't have them installed already.

-### Backups
-Fair warning: The bootstrap script *attempts* to backup existing dotfiles in your HOME directory, but to be safe you should probably make your own copy...

 ```sh
 git clone https://github.com/callerc1/dotfiles.git ~/.dotfiles
 cd ~/.dotfiles
 script/bootstrap
 ```

+### Bootstrap and Backups
-This will symlink the appropriate files in `.dotfiles` to your home directory.
+The bootstrap script will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+Fair warning: The bootstrap script *attempts* to backup existing dotfiles in your HOME directory, but to be safe you should probably make your own copy...

 `dot` installs some dependencies, sets sane OS X defaults, and so on.
 Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

 ### Git-free install